randyzwitch/RSiteCatalyst/README.md

 ##News

-2013-03-14:  Updated to version 0.4.
-Version change reflects move from "data center guessing" in the `SCAuth` function to determining the proper datacenter/endpoint via the SiteCatalyst API automatically.
+2013-03-18:  Updated to version 0.5.
+Version change reflects logic change in `QueueTrended` function to remove bug that didn't allow for anything except 'page' element

 ##Installation